SINGING IN CASTARA

 We rehearse a programme of largely early music every day in the morning and late afternoon for a concert at the end of the course.
 This is one of Lacock’s occasional ventures to this part of the world; previous courses have been held in Havana and in San Miguel de Allende and Cholula in Mexico.
 The aim is always to combine music-making with a chance to explore, in good company and a relaxed and convivial setting.

 discovered Castara Bay on a family holiday a few years ago and was immediately struck by the thought that it would make an ideal Lacock course venue: an idyllic Caribbean fishing village with two glorious swimming beaches,

-surrounded by virgin jungle - the

-whole north east end of the island has been a nature reserve since the eighteenth century - a community hall to sing in and no large-scale tourist development.
+surrounded by virgin jungle crashing down into the sea, the choice of a church and a community hall to sing in and no large-scale tourist development.
 It was the perfect place to go when the northern winter begins to pall.
+The bird

-life was fantastic, from the amazing variety of humming birds to the pterodactyl-like frigate birds.
-Edmund de Waal (yes, that one) likes it too; he visited Castara a few years ago and wrote about it
+life was fantastic, from the motmots, trogons and amazing variety of humming birds to the pterodactyl-like frigate birds.
+Edmund de Waal (yes, that one) liked the place too; he visited Castara a few years ago and wrote about it

 Further details of the programme, travel, accommodation, fees and enrolment.